the-vishal-kumar/adonisjs-s3-operations/README.md

     - Run `yarn dev` to start API server with `nodemon` support, or
     - Run `yarn start`
 1. Import `Adonisjs-S3-Operations.postman_collection` in [Postman]
+    - Add an environment variable `host` and set its value to `http://localhost:8000`
+    - Try `Create New S3 Bucket` API to create new S3 Bucket
+    - Try `Generate Signed URL` API to generate a pre-signed URL for uploading files directly to this URL
-    - You can try APIs to upload, download and delete photos for your S3 Bucket
+    - Try `Upload`, `Download` and `Delete` APIs for respective file operations on your S3 Bucket
-1. Currently you can only upload `pdf`, `jpg`, `gif`, `png` files of size less than or equal to 10MB because of a validator (See path - `app/Validators/Document/UploadValidator`).
+1. Currently you can only upload `pdf`, `jpg`, `gif`, `png` files of size less than or equal to 10MB because of a validator (See path - `app/Validators/Document/UploadValidator` and `app/Validators/Document/FileNameAndFilePathValidator`).
 Remove the validations to upload file of any file format and size

 ## APIs

-1. POST **{{host}}/document/generateSignedUrl**
+1. POST **{{host}}/document/create-new-bucket**

     > body

         {
+            "bucketName": "vishal-new-bucket", // string
+        }

+1. POST **{{host}}/document/generate-signed-url**

+    > body

+        {
             "fileName": "s3-operations.png", // string
-            "filePath": "s3Uploaded"
+            "filePath": "s3Uploaded", // string
         }

     Front-end is supposed to hit the API, and receive a Pre-signed url.
 Then front-end has to upload file to this url in a PUT method.